Search Results (2174)

 Sarah Byrt, Mark A. Prinsley; Mayer Brown International LLP;

-August 20, 2012, previously published on August 2012Software companies cannot prevent the sale of “second-hand” software licences, where those licences are for a one-off fee and an unlimited period.
-Clauses in these licences stating that they are non-transferable will not be enforceable.
-This is the effect of a recent judgment by the...
+December 28, 2012, previously published on December 19, 2012Software companies cannot prevent the sale of “second-hand” software licenses where those licenses are for a one-off fee and an unlimited period.
+Clauses in these licenses stating that they are nontransferable will not be enforceable.
+This is the effect of a recent judgment by the Court...

 |California Court Finds in Favor of Microsoft, Upholds Costs of Performance|

 December 26, 2012, previously published on December 19, 2012On December 18, 2012, the California Court of Appeal ruled that receipts from the right to replicate software are sourced as sales “other than tangible personal property.”
 In reversing the trial court, the Court of Appeal upheld the taxpayer’s use of costs of performance sourcing....